anssilaukkarinen/LWdn/README.md

 - Solar radiation
 - Long-wave radiation

-The data from the RASMI project contains the following variables.
+The data from the RASMI project ([Jylhä et al. (2020)]()) contains the following variables.
 The variable descriptions are in line with the World Meteorological Organization WMO guidelines.

 - Time as in normal Finnish time (winter time)
 - Outdoor air temperature at 2 m heigh from ground surface, degC, instantaneous value